lineCode/ULIS/README.md

 </p>

 ## Honor
-Maxim Shemanarev is my hero, i never use his code but I think i did something worthy.
+Maxim Shemanarev is my hero, he did a great job.

 ## Overview
 ULIS is a rendering library written in C++.
 It is aimed at software rasterization and digital image processing.